The information on this page was provided by the law school.

 A Different Kind of Law School

 The Lincoln Alexander School of Law at Ryerson University (Ryerson Law) builds on this distinctive history.
-We received preliminary approval of our program by the Federation of Law Societies of Canada (FLSC) in 2017.
-On the basis of this approval, we are excited to be opening our doors to the first cohort of students in September 2020.
-Like all common law programs in Canada, with either full or preliminary approval, the Ryerson JD program will be subject to the FLSC annual review process.
+We received preliminary approval of our program from the Federation of Law Societies of Canada (FLSC) in 2017.
+Based on this approval, we opened our doors to the first cohort of students in September 2020.
+Like all common law programs in Canada, with either full or preliminary approval, the Ryerson JD program is subject to the FLSC annual review process.
 A law program that is compliant with the National Requirement will be eligible for full program approval only once it graduates, or is about to graduate, its first class.
-For additional information on the Ryerson Faculty of Law, visit our website.

 - Innovation and entrepreneurship

-- Equity, diversity, and inclusion
+- Equity, diversity and inclusion

 - Sound academic grounding with innovative pedagogy

 The LSO established the LPP as a pathway to licensing.
 It was awarded to Ryerson because of our unique approaches to innovation and experiential learning.
 The LPP combines an innovative practical training component and a hands-on work placement.
-Over a thousand candidates have benefited from the new opportunities this pathway has created, with excellent postcompletion employment results.
+Over a thousand candidates have benefited from the new opportunities this pathway has created, with excellent post-completion employment results.

 - 198,000 alumni worldwide

 - 44,000 full-time graduate and undergraduate students

 - 62 undergraduate programs